agraef/aur-pkgbuilds/README.md

 # aur-pkgbuilds

-Please use the issue tracker to report any issues with my [AUR PKGBUILDs](https://aur.archlinux.org/packages/?SeB=m&K=aggraef).
+Please use the issue tracker to report any problems with my [AUR PKGBUILDs](https://aur.archlinux.org/packages/?SeB=m&K=aggraef).

-The better the bug report, the easier it becomes for me to help.
+The better the bug report, the easier it becomes for me to help and/or fix bugs.
 Please provide (at least) the following information:

 * The name of the package you're trying to build, including version and revision information.